anarchivist/nyac-2014-presentation/presentation.md

-# Among Place and Non-Place {#first}
-## Situating the Digital Public Library of America
+# The Digital Public Library of America
+## An Introduction

 Mark A. Matienzo
-Digital Public Library of America
-@anarchivist

-British Columbia Library Conference
+Director of Technology
+mark@dp.la

+New York Archives Conference
+Binghamton, NY
-April 1, 2014
+June 6, 2014

 Slides: <http://matienzo.org/presentations/>

 <div role="note" class="note">
 Hello!
 I'm Mark Matienzo, the Director of Technology for the Digital Public Library of America.
-Thank you for giving me the opportunity to speak at BCLC and to travel to Vancouver.
+Thank you for giving me the opportunity to speak at NYAC and to travel to the Southern Tier.
+I grew up about fifteen minutes from here and it's great to be back.
+In this talk, I'll be providing an introduction to the Digital Public Library of America, how we're organized, and the work we do.
+Both Kerri and I will make sure that we leave plenty of time for questions.
 </div>

 # What is DPLA? {.takahashi}